etherlinkcom/docs/docs/bridging/bridging-fa-transactions.md

 1. Give the token bridge helper contract access to the tokens, depending on the type of token:

    - For FA1.2 tokens, give the token bridge helper contract an allowance for the number of tokens to deposit.
-   You can submit this transaction with any Tezos client, including on many block explorers.
+   You can submit this transaction with any Tezos client.
    For example, this Octez client command sets the contract's allowance to 5 tokens:

       ```bash